madeintheusb/PCB/EXTENSIONS/Analog/fCPU/README.md

 from the 10 outputs of the controller we wire each pin to execute one specific instruction.
 Idealy, the program would look like this:

+### Versions
+- In v1 we use a controller of type 4017BE directly connected to the clock.
+- In a v2 we use a SN74LS90 asprogram counter, and a SN74LS42N as the controller.
+The clock is connected to the program counter

 | Controller Pin 	| Instruction                               	|
 |----------------	|-------------------------------------------	|
 | 1              	| Clear Register 1                          	|